andlzanon/semantic-bot-recommender/README.md

     Which one are you looking for in one of these?
     World War II

-    Do you like or the genre drama? (yes/no) yes
+    Which of these properties do you like the most?
+Type the number of the preferred attribute or answer "no" if you like none
+    1- drama as genre
+    2- war film as genre
+    3- Alexandre Desplat as cast member
+    4- National Board of Review: Top Ten Films as award received 5- Liev Schreiber as cast member
+    1

     Based on your current preferences, this movie may be suited for you:
-    The Pianist
+    "The Pianist"
+    Because it has these properties that are relevant to you:
+    1: drama as genre
     Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) no

+    Which of these properties do you like the most?
+Type the number of the preferred attribute or answer "no" if you like none
+    1- Alexandre Desplat as cast member
-    Do you like or the award received National Board of Review: Top Ten Films? (yes/no) yes
+    2- National Board of Review: Top Ten Films as award received 3- Quentin Tarantino as cast member
-    Do you like or the cast member Brad Pitt? (yes/no) yes
+    4- Academy Award for Best Writing, Adapted Screenplay as award received 5- Academy Award for Best Writing, Adapted Screenplay as nominated for 3

+    Which of these properties do you like the most?
+Type the number of the preferred attribute or answer "no" if you like none
+    1- Academy Award for Best Supporting Actor as award received 2- Academy Award for Best Supporting Actor as nominated for 3- Lawrence Bender as producer
+    4- Sally Menke as film editor
+    5- Robert Richardson as director of photography
+    1

     Based on your current preferences, this movie may be suited for you:
-    The Curious Case of Benjamin Button
+    "Inglourious Basterds"
+    Because it has these properties that are relevant to you:
+    1: drama as genre
+    2: Quentin Tarantino as cast member
-    Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) yes
+    3: Academy Award for Best Supporting Actor as award received Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) yes

-    Have a good time watching the movie The Curious Case of Benjamin Button.
+    Have a good time watching the movie "Inglourious Basterds".
 Please come again!